EdgeFirstAI/documentation/docs/datasets/tutorials/capture.md

 # Dataset Capture
-This page will provide tutorials for capturing and uploading datasets to EdgeFirst Studio.
+This page has tutorials for capturing or collecting samples for datasets and then uploading the samples into EdgeFirst Studio for annotation.
 At the bare minimum, datasets can be captured with any device with a camera such as a phone.
-However, [EdgeFirst Platforms](../../platforms/index.md) such as a Maivin or a Raivin can also capture datasets for model training which can then be deployed back into the platform for model inference.
-Datasets captured with a camera will [train Vision models](../../models/modelpack/training.md).
-However, devices that are custom fitted with Radar or LiDAR modules such as a Raivin platform can capture datasets suited to [train Fusion models](../../models/fusion/training.md).
+However, [EdgeFirst Platforms](../../platforms/index.md) such as a Maivin or a Raivin can also capture dataset samples for model training which can then be deployed back into the platform for model inference.
+Image samples will [train Vision models](../../models/modelpack/training.md).
+However, devices that are custom fitted with Radar or LiDAR modules such as a Raivin platform can capture dataset samples suited to [train Fusion models](../../models/fusion/training.md).

 ## Capture with a Phone
 If you have a phone or any device with a camera with Wifi access, follow this tutorial to see how to capture and upload datasets into EdgeFirst Studio.

+{% include-markdown "discrete/datasets/recording_on_phone.md" heading-offset=2 %}

+{% include-markdown "discrete/datasets/create_dataset_container.md" heading-offset=2 %}

+{% include-markdown "discrete/datasets/uploading_video_to_studio.md" heading-offset=2 %}

+{% include-markdown "discrete/datasets/uploading_images_to_studio.md" heading-offset=2 %}

 ## Capture with an EdgeFirst Platform
 If you have an EdgeFirst Platform, follow this tutorial to see how to capture and upload datasets into EdgeFirst Studio.
 Use your browser to connect to the Web UI of the remote device, enter the following URL `https://<hostname>/`.